shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 #### How can I serve the mahi-mahi?

 Oh, the options!
-Of course, you can serve it as is with the fresh mango salsa.
+Of course, you can serve it as is with fresh mango salsa.
 Break up the cooked fish and add it to a warmed corn tortilla for a mahi-mahi taco.
 You can still add the mango salsa and even top it with our cream avocado dressing if you wanted even more flavor.
 You can make a mahi-mahi bowl by topping rice or pilaf with fresh and mango salsa.

 ### INSTRUCTIONS: STEP-BY-STEP